Ananas120/phd_text_detection/OrthancPlugin/README.md

 - open your Orthanc Explorer on [http://localhost:8000](http://localhost:8000)
 - upload a study
-- browse the study, you'll now see a new button "show metadata"
-- browse to an instance, you'll now see a button "show pydicom" that will call the new API route you've defined.
+- browse to an instance, you'll now see a button "MedTextCleaer" that will redirect to the MTC user interface
+- after a short period of time, rectangles will be drawn on the image where text areas have been located
+- adjust the predictions if necessary
+- generate a new dicom instance where text areas have been blacked out by clikcing on the "download dicom" button.